 One thing that really stands out after I read the story of pirates and navies is Steve Job’s question, “Are you a pirate or are you a navy?”.

-Sometimes the answer may be no, and you have to be ready for that.
-So quiz them on the vision and just ask the right questions.
+Sometimes the answer may be no, and you must be ready.
+So quiz them on the vision and ask the right questions.

 6. Be Open to New Career Roles